jcyling/london-tube-bot/README.md

 ## Libraries
 - Express - for setting up a webhook with Telegram
-- Telegraf - for Telegram bot
+- Telegraf - a Telegram bot framework
-- Telegram-keyboard - for Telegram inline-keyboard
+- Telegram-keyboard - a Telegram inline-keyboard builder
 - Morgan - for logging

 ## How does it work?